cathei/Svelto.ECS.Schema/docs/basic-state-machines.md

 Callbacks receive same parameter as Conditions, but without return value.

 ### Using State Machine
 To use State Machine, first add `StateMachine.IRow` to your Row.
 That means all other components you used for Conditions and Callbacks will automatically included to your Row as well.
 This also means when spec has changed, you don't have to edit all Entities.
-You only edit `StateMachine.IRow` and it will propagate to all Rows that uses it.
+You only edit `StateMachine.IRow` and it will add all Rows that uses it.
 ```csharp
 public sealed class CharacterRow : DescriptorRow<CharacterRow>, IRageRow, CharacterFSM.IRow { }
 ```